Showing posts with label Pulp Alley. Show all posts

 The story starts here if you want to recap the group adventures in this campaign.

 Only two more games to play in this mini-campaign, although that depends on the journey across the desert.
-This is the first game where our heroes would have lost if the game continued for a few turns.
-Thank you, the fortune (solo) version, for this lucky escape.
+This is the first game in which our heroes would have lost if the game had continued for a few turns.
+Thank you for this lucky escape, the fortune (solo) version.

 One of the fun things about the campaign is how the characters develop.
 The two junior members of the party, Daphne and Archie, have started to become more 3 dimensional.
 During this campaign, Archie nearly dies, is stung by a scorpion, and, in this last adventure with Daphne, becomes the story's hero when they hold the Serpent Priest at bay.